Redallia/starflight_remake/docs/design/navigation_context_framework.md

 ## Collision Detection

 ### Proximity Detection

+For detailed proximity mechanics, pause behavior, and orbit entry, see **[Proximity and Orbit](../technical/proximity_and_orbit.md)**.

+**Summary**:
-- Approaching planets triggers proximity indicator
+- Approaching planets triggers proximity pause (not automatic orbit)
-- Option to enter orbit (transitions to OrbitState)
+- Player can press Space to enter orbit or wait to slingshot past
 - Approaching Starport allows docking (transitions to StarportState)

 ### Collision Behavior by Context